wilberquito/wilberquito.github.io/_posts/2024-08-25-data_augmentation_e_commerce_opinion.md

 ```

-## Data agumentation text-to-text transformer
+## Data agumentation using the t5-small fine-tuned

-In this section we will se how to re-use the fine tuned model in the previous section to generete summaries as titles given the descriptions of the dataset.
+In this section we will se how to re-use the fine tuned model in the previous
+section to generete summaries as titles given the descriptions of the dataset.

 ```python